3 Nanoscale: modeling molecular motors

 In the PhD work of R. Manevy, we studied the step of the actin-myosin interaction cycle where the inorganic phosphate (Pi), a product of the ATP hydrolysis, is released from the active site.
 The interplay between this escape from the active site and the power stroke conformational change is a subject of debate: is the release occuring before or after the working stroke, or can they occur simultaneously (see Llinas et al. 2015 for a review on the topic)?

-To test several escape pathways and their associated energetic costs, we performed Umbrella Sampling simulations starting with two christallographic structures and several local configuraiton of the Pi within the active site, see Figure 3.12.
+To test several escape pathways and their associated energetic costs, we performed Umbrella Sampling simulations starting with two christallographic structures and several local configuraiton of the Pi within the active site, see Figure 3.13.

 The constraint is the distance between the Pi and the magnesium ion associated with ADP in the active site.
 By increasing this distance in a step-by-step manner, we force the inorganic phosphate out of the active site.
-The potential of mean force associated with this process can be reconstructed, giving an estimate of the energy barrier associaed with the escape pathway taken by the Pi.
-An example of the escape process is illustrated in Figure 3.13.
+The potential of mean force characterizing this process can be reconstructed, giving an estimate of the energy barrier associaed with the escape pathway taken by the Pi.
+An example of the escape process is illustrated in Figure 3.14.
 Only the strutures surrounding the active site are shown for clarity.

 We found that the initial condition of the simulation, and in particular the orientation of the Pi within the active site, greatly affects the escape pathway and the associated potential of mean force.
 The statistical validation of these observations are work in progress.